-- If you have not created a keytab file, do so now at /etc/flume-ng/conf/flume.keytab.
+- 1. If you have not created a keytab file, do so now at /etc/flume-ng/conf/flume.keytab.
 This file should contain the service principal flume/<fully.qualified.domain.name>@<YOUR-REALM>.
 See Flume Authentication for more information. - 2.
 Create a JAAS configuration file for flume at /etc/flume-ng/conf/jaas-client.conf.
 The file should appear as follows:

 '''

 Client {

 com.sun.security.auth.module.Krb5LoginModule required

-useKeyTab=true
+useKevTab=true

 useTicketCache=false

 keyTab="/etc/flume-ng/conf/flume.keytab"

 principal="flume/<fully.qualified.domain.name>@<YOUR-REALM>";

-};

 '''

-3. Add the flume JAAS configuration to the JAVA_OPTS in /etc/flume-ng/conf/flume-env.sh.
+3. Add the flume JAAS configuration to the JAVA\OPTS in /etc/flume-ng/conf/flume-env.sh.
 For example, you might change:

 '''

 JAVA_OPTS="-Xmx500m"

-'''

 to:

 JAVA_OPTS="-Xmx500m -Djava.security.auth.login.config=/etc/flume-ng/conf/jaas-client.conf"

+'''

-Enabling Sentry Authorization for Search using the Command Line
+Configuring Sentry Authorization for Cloudera Search

 Sentry enables role-based, fine-grained authorization for Cloudera Search.
 Sentry can apply a range of restrictions to various tasks, such as accessing data, managing configurations through config objects, or creating collections.
 Restrictions are consistently applied, regardless of the way users attempt to complete actions.
-For example, restricting access to data in a collection restricts that access whether queries come from the command line, from a browser, Hue, or through the admin console.
+For example, restricting access to data in a collection restricts that access whether queries come from the command line, a browser, Hue, or through the admin console.
+For additional information on Sentry, see Authorization With Apache Sentry.

-- You can use either Cloudera Manager or the following command-line instructions to complete this configuration. - This information applies specifically to CDH 5.7.x.
+- You can use either Cloudera Manager or the following command-line instructions to complete this configuration. - This information applies specifically to CDH 5.8.x.
 If you use an earlier version of CDH, see the documentation for that version located at Cloudera Documentation.